nickgaya/autohalt/README.md

 # AutoHalt

-A web extension to turn off autoplaying of suggested videos.
+A web extension to turn off autoplaying of suggested content on YouTube and other sites.

 Some websites with media content have an "autoplay next" feature to automatically begin playing related content after the end of the content the